ygorcosta/wedeploy.com/ui/src/pages/terms/index.md

 ##### 3. Use

-Liferay grants End User a non-exclusive, non-assignable, worldwide right to access and use WeDeploy for the Alpha Term solely for the Customer's evaluation and testing of WeDeploy and subject to the terms herein.
+Liferay grants End User a non-exclusive, non-assignable, worldwide right to access and use WeDeploy for the Beta Term solely for the Customer's evaluation and testing of WeDeploy and subject to the terms herein.
 Each End User is responsible for determining the suitability of WeDeploy for each End User’s individual use, including with respect to any laws and/or regulations relating to data protection or privacy.
-After the Alpha Term, WeDeploy may be made available under a separate agreement for use other than solely for evaluation and subject to terms that vary from this Agreement.
-You understand that Lifeary is not obligated to provide You access to WeDeploy, your Application or your Content after expiration of the Alpha Term.
+After the Beta Term, WeDeploy may be made available under a separate agreement for use other than solely for evaluation and subject to terms that vary from this Agreement.
+You understand that Lifeary is not obligated to provide You access to WeDeploy, your Application or your Content after expiration of the Beta Term.
 You are responsible for backing up your Application, Content or other data.
 Liferay’s provision of the WeDeploy under this Agreement does not require Liferay to meet any service level agreements, promises, or uptimes.
 Liferay retains all right, title, and interest in WeDeploy.

 ##### 4. Content